James Danieley: Accomplishments

 During his tenure as president of Elon College, one of Danieley's biggest impacts was in athletics.
 He was known for his innovative ideas in athletics and played a major role in the expansion of women's athletics at Elon College.
 In 1972, Danieley hired a high school coach from Gibsonville, North Carolina, Kay Yow, to coach the first women's basketball team at Elon.
 Yow also helped to organize both the first volleyball and softball teams at Elon.
 Yow became the all-time leader in winning percentage at Elon in both women's basketball and volleyball.
-Before passing away due to cancer, Yow served as the head coach of the women's basketball team at North Carolina State University.
+Before dying due to cancer, Yow served as the head coach of the women's basketball team at North Carolina State University.
 Danieley created a solid foundation for soccer, cross country, and every women's sport.

 Danieley made the College Board's SAT test a requirement for admission.
 He also expanded the library, built seven new buildings on campus and admitted Elon's first black students.
 In 1972 he completed a 3 million dollar fund drive, and implemented Elon's 4-1-4 semester system which still runs today.

 Danieley left the presidency post in 1973 to return to his roots as a chemistry teacher at Elon.